Prag8855/aab/frontend/content/guides/german-health-insurance.md

 ### Travel health insurance

 Travel health insurance covers medical emergencies in other countries.
-It does not cover psychotherapy, long-term treatments, health check-ups or pre-existing health problems.
+It does not cover psychotherapy, long-term treatments, health check-ups or [pre-existing health conditions](/glossary/Vorerkrankung).

 - **If you [visit Germany](/guides/visit-berlin)**
     Travel health insurance covers you during your trip.
 You need it to apply for a [[Schengen visa]].
 If you have visa-free entry, travel health insurance is optional but recommended.
 [HanseMerkur Visa Plus](/out/hansemerkur-travel) is valid for a [[Schengen visa]] application.